 - white blood cells, which fight infection

-It also measures haemoglobin, the protein that carries oxygen around your body.
+It also measures haemoglobin, the protein that carries oxygen around your body and is found in red blood cells.

 Why would I need this test?